sarank1634/note_for_pythonsep29/README.md

   union()	   |	Return a set containing the union of sets

   update()	 |=	   Update the set with the union of this set and others

+# Dictionary:-

+   # Dictionaries are used to store data values in key:value pairs.

+   #  A dictionary is a collection which is ordered*, changeable and do not allow duplicates.

+   #   Dictionary items are ordered, changeable, and do not allow duplicates.

+  #  Dictionary items are presented in key:value pairs, and can be referred to by using the key name.

+ # Eg:-
+       As of Python version 3.7, dictionaries are ordered.
+In Python 3.6 and earlier, dictionaries are unordered.

+# Dictionary Length
+       To determine how many items a dictionary has, use the len() function:

+# Dictionary Items - Data Types
+       The values in dictionary items can be of any data type:

+# The dict() Constructor
+        It is also possible to use the dict() constructor to make a dictionary.

+# Python Collections (Arrays)
+There are four collection data types in the Python programming language:

+#  List is a collection which is ordered and changeable.
+Allows duplicate members.

+ # Tuple is a collection which is ordered and unchangeable.
+Allows duplicate members.

+#  Set is a collection which is unordered, unchangeable*, and unindexed.
+No duplicate members.

+#   Dictionary is a collection which is ordered** and changeable.
+No duplicate members.

+# Accessing Items
+        You can access the items of a dictionary by referring to its key name, inside square brackets:

+  # Eg:-
+        x = thisdict["model"]

+  # get()
+      There is also a method called get() that will give you the same result:

+  # Eg:-
+         x = thisdict.get("model")

+ #  Get Keys
+      The keys() method will return a list of all the keys in the dictionary.

+  # Eg:-
+         x = thisdict.keys()

+# Get Values
+      The values() method will return a list of all the values in the dictionary.

+# Example
+      Get a list of the values:

+      x = thisdict.values()

+# Get Items
+        The items() method will return each item in a dictionary, as tuples in a list.

+# Example
+    Get a list of the key:value pairs

+    x = thisdict.items()

+# Check if Key Exists
+    To determine if a specified key is present in a dictionary use the in keyword:

+# Example
+      Check if "model" is present in the dictionary:

+      thisdict = {
+        "brand": "Ford",
+        "model": "Mustang",
+        "year": 1964
+      }
+      if "model" in thisdict:
+        print("Yes, 'model' is one of the keys in the thisdict dictionary")

+# Change Values:-

+    You can change the value of a specific item by referring to its key name:

+#  eg:-
+      thisdict["year"] = 2018

+# Update Dictionary
+    The update() method will update the dictionary with the items from the given argument.

+    The argument must be a dictionary, or an iterable object with key:value pairs.

+# Example
+    Update the "year" of the car by using the update() method:

+    thisdict = {
+      "brand": "Ford",
+      "model": "Mustang",
+      "year": 1964
+    }
+    thisdict.update({"year": 2020})

+#  Removing Items:-

+ # POP():-
+         The pop() method removes the item with the specified key name:

+ # Eg:-
+        thisdict.pop("model")

+# The popitem():-
+          method removes the last inserted item (in versions before 3.7, a random item is removed instead):

+ #  Eg:-
+         thisdict.popitem()

+# del:-
+       The del keyword can also delete the dictionary completely:

+   #  Eg:-
+          del thisdict

+# Clear():-
+           The clear() method empties the dictionary:

+   # Eg:-
+          thisdict.clear()

+#    Python - Loop Dictionaries
+#  Loop Through a Dictionary

+givrn below the methods like :-

+  #  values()
+  #  keys()
+  #   items()

+   # Eg:-
+          for x in thisdict:
+          print(x)

+          for x in thisdict.values():
+          print(x)

+#  Python - Copy Dictionaries:-

+  # Make a copy of a dictionary with the copy() method:

+  # Eg:-
+         mydict = thisdict.copy()

+  # Make a copy of a dictionary with the dict() function:

+  # Eg:-
+         mydict = dict(thisdict)

+# Python - Nested Dictionaries

+#   Nested Dictionaries:-
+      A dictionary can contain dictionaries, this is called nested dictionaries.

+  # Example:-

+     Create a dictionary that contain three dictionaries:

+        myfamily = {
+          "child1" : {
+            "name" : "Emil",
+            "year" : 2004
+          },
+          "child2" : {
+            "name" : "Tobias",
+            "year" : 2007
+          },
+          "child3" : {
+            "name" : "Linus",
+            "year" : 2011
+          }
+        }

+  # OR
+        myfamily = {
+          "child1" : child1,
+          "child2" : child2,
+          "child3" : child3
+        }

+# Access Items in Nested Dictionaries
+    To access items from a nested dictionary, you use the name of the dictionaries, starting with the outer dictionary:

+# Example:-
+    Print the name of child 2:

+    print(myfamily["child2"]["name"])

+  # o/p:-   Tobias

+Dictionary Methods
+Python has a set of built-in methods that you can use on dictionaries.

+# Method	  Description
+clear()	    Removes all the elements from the dictionary copy()	    Returns a copy of the dictionary fromkeys()	Returns a dictionary with the specified keys and value get()     	Returns the value of the specified key items()   	Returns a list containing a tuple for each key value pair keys()    	Returns a list containing the dictionary's keys pop()	      Removes the element with the specified key popitem()	  Removes the last inserted key-value pair setdefault()	Returns the value of the specified key.
+If the key does not exist: insert the key, with the specified value update()	  Updates the dictionary with the specified key-value pairs values()	  Returns a list of all the values in the dictionary